-- 1) Press the ASSIGN push-button and hold it down. - 2) Press one of the two PANIC keys, RESET ALL or NOTES OFF. - 3) Release the ASSIGN push-button.
+- 1) Press the ASSIGN push-button and hold it down. - Press one of the two RESET ALL keys or NOTES OFF. - Release the ASSIGN push-button.
 The device will automatically return to the normal play mode. - The command "All Notes Off" will be sent immediately after you have pressed one of the two keys.